digital-witness-lab/whatup/infrastructure/README.md

 `false` and let Pulumi destroy the jobs.
 You can once again at a later time set them to `true` to have them re-created and executed.

+## Deleting Cloud SQL Instance

+The Cloud SQL instance has deletion protection enabled to prevent accidental deletion.
+If you are sure you would like to delete the DB, you should first run a `pulumi up` with deletion protection set to `False` first, then run a `pulumi destroy`.